jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/1-historical-goals.md

-# The Impact RD was designed for, and Techvolution was written for via (Claude 3 Haiku)
+# The impact Rates Down [ :( ] was designed for, and Techvolution was written for as discussed via (Claude 3 Haiku)

 ## Modified Quotes to showcase how some prior thinkers were pieces to a technological evolution puzzle.
 Why re-write, or comment on them as Mansfield said, if they can be made properly contextualized.